slepc/slepc/doc/source/documentation/manual/index.md

 -   In addition to the SVD shown in the table, the `SVD` module also supports other related problems such as the GSVD and the HSVD.

 -   For the action of a matrix function (`MFN`), in SLEPc we focus on methods that are closely related to methods for eigenvalue problems.

--   The solver class `LME` is still experimental and it is not covered in this manual yet.
 :::

 ```{raw} latex